Denver Bad Faith Insurance Attorney

 - Resorts to poor communication or total lack of communication to frustrate you

-On the other hand, third-party bad faith occurs when you, as the insured, are sued by a third party and your insurer is defending the action on your behalf.
-In such a case, your insurer is supposed to take all measures to protect your interests so that the claim is settled within policy limits, and your personal assets are not used to settle any excess damages to the injured party.
+On the other hand, third-party bad faith occurs when you, as the insured, are sued by a third party, and your insurer is defending the action on your behalf.
+In such a case, your insurer is supposed to take all measures to protect your interests so that the claim is settled within policy limits and your personal assets are not used to settle any excess damages to the injured party.
 Some acts that may constitute third-party bad faith include:

 - Inadequate handling of the lawsuit